somniavis/puzzletic/docs/PLAY_FEATURE.md

 - **Navigation**: Accessible via the "Play" button in the PetRoom.
 Includes a "Home" button to return to the PetRoom.

 ## Scalability
 The structure is designed to support 1000+ games.
-New games should be added to the `src/games` directory following the category/level structure and registered in the `GAMES` list within `PlayPage.tsx` (eventually to be replaced by a dynamic loader or API).
+New games should be added to the `src/games` directory following the category/level structure and registered in `src/games/registry.ts`.